 As the Founders knew from their own experience, this is much easier said than done.
 Sustaining such a government was even harder.
 Benjamin Franklin at the close of the Constitutional Convention of 1787 when queried as he left Independence Hall on the final day of deliberation:

 “Well, Doctor, what have we got—a Republic or a Monarchy?”

 “A Republic,” Franklin replied, “if you can keep it.”

 One can witness, daily, new attempts at usurpations of power and overturning free elections as the current matched set of “ruling elites” tries to undo the will of the People and plunge the country into anarchy.
 Indeed, it seems that there is little in American political life that has not, since November, had some appointed group of malign Faction assigned to it for purposes of some dubious transformation.
-On every hand, “news show,” social media platform, and elsewhere one witnesses an endless stream of baseless vituperation and spite aimed at overturning the ship of state.
+On every hand, on “news shows,” on social media platforms, and elsewhere one can witness an endless stream of baseless vituperation and spite aimed at overturning the ship of state.

 H.L.
-Mencken, no stranger to real politic in the United States once put it this way, “Democracy is the theory that the common people know what they want, and deserve to get it good and hard.”
+Mencken, no stranger to realpolitik in the United States once put it this way, “Democracy is the theory that the common people know what they want, and deserve to get it good and hard.”